chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 This document assumes familiarity with the Chef resource DSL, which is documented at <http://docs.opscode.com/chef/resources.html>.

+* **Chef resource**: This refers to the concept and implementation exposed through the Chef DSL as documented in Chef documentation.
+Specifically, a Chef resource is an instance of a Ruby class that contains the Ruby class `Chef::Resource` in its derivation tree.
+Resources have attributes that represent the desired state of configuration when the attributes are assigned values in a Chef recipe.
+Resources also have actions, methods that perform idempotent operations on system state.
+* **DSC resource**: A [DSC resource](http://technet.microsoft.com/en-us/library/dn282125.aspx) models the same concept of system configuration as a Chef resource.
+As such, many DSC resources are direct analogs of Chef resources right down to naming (e.g. the `File` resource in Chef and the `File` resource in DSC).
+DSC resources contain *properties* that define the desired characteristics of the configuration represented by the resource.
+* **DSC property**: A *property* of a DSC resource is the DSC analog of *attribute* of a Chef resource.
+* **DSC configuration document**: A serialized artifact that contains a representation of the DSC resources that model the desired state of one or more operating system instances
+* **DSC Local Configuration Manager (LCM)**: The LCM is the system component of a single operating system instance that translates a DSC configuration document into actual state changes that conform to the desired state expressed in the document.
+It is analogous to the **chef-client** component of Chef which performs the same function on an operating system instance.
+* **Managed Object Format (MOF)**: MOF is an open standard format with the capability to represent object-oriented types composed of objects or strongly typed primitive data types and the relationships between those objects.
+It is used by DSC infrastructure to communicate desired state of one or more operating syste instances to implementations that enact changes to conform to the desired state such as the LCM.

 ## Functional description

 Integration of Chef and DSC is defined in the following fashion: